 Small businesses that cannot continue working from a physical location can move their operations online.
 Technology has made it possible for employees to remain connected in a virtual workplace; from slack to Zoom, there are many tools available to facilitate meetings and remote work.

-To make remote work possible and effective, small business owners must develop protocols of work and ensure accountability.
+To make remote work possible and effective, small business owners must develop work protocols and ensure accountability.
 Employees must be aware of the chain of command, their daily workday, and the tasks expected of them to make it work.

 Relatedly, Businesses can offer flexible timings to their employees to facilitate them in this difficult time.
 Employees are also stressed about coronavirus, and as they are juggling multiple jobs while at home.
-Allowing flexible timings will not only increase productivity, but it will also keep your employees happy and loyal after the pandemic is over.
+Allowing flexible timings will increase productivity and keep your employees happy and loyal after the pandemic is over.
 It is essential to be empathetic in the crisis and try to be understanding if something comes up.

-Many businesses are already offering remote work and flexible timings to their employees, for instance, a company in the UK that I know of, Carpet Cleaning Bromley, is assigning tasks to their staff remotely.
+Many businesses are already offering remote work and flexible timings to their employees.
+For instance, a company in the UK that I know of, Carpet Cleaning Bromley, assigns tasks to their staff remotely.

 Apply for Small Business Loans